Getting started on CLI

 chr7 117587806 .
 G A . . .

-To annotate them, run:
+To annotate this file, run:

 additional annotation fields in the INFO column.